 Part 3: Finding Life - our own solar system and beyond

-1. Make a list of places that could be candidates for life within our solar system.
+1. Make a list of candidates for life within our solar system.
 Include the properties that put them on your list.

-2. If you ruled out any major planets from your list in question 1, explain why.
+2. If you ruled out any major planets from your list, explain why.